Natalie Belovic Properties Buyer Seller REMAX - metro-city realty, brokerage - Direct 613-747-9914

 Ottawa is one of Canada’s fastest growing cities.
 As Realtors, it is increasingly difficult to be an expert in all the neighbourhoods of the city.
 As a result, many agents choose to specialize in specific communities where they feel connected, often where they live.
 The benefits of this specialization to any client is that the agent usually develops lasting relationships with community members and maintains an ongoing knowledge of the political, social, physical and economic features that affect this territory, including sales trends and potential listings.

 To this end, Natalie and her team concentrate on working with buyers and sellers in Ottawa’s urban core.
 Having grown up in Old Ottawa South, attended Glebe High School, lived in Sandy Hill as well as having built two infill developments in the Golden Triangle and Centertown, Natalie knows her way around the inner City and has always been a fan and advocate of it.
-Marc LaFontaine has been a resident of Manor Park himself for many years and has owned businesses in New Edinburgh and Westboro.

 We understand the schools and their programs, the community amenities and the fabric of each of these special places to live.
 Contact us to discuss YOUR community of choice!